VeryCrazyDog/typescript-project-template/README.md

 Base on project type, the following amendment on the project files can be considered.

 For application project:
-1. In `tsconfig.json`, option `compilerOptions.declaration` can consider to remove.
+1. In `tsconfig.json`, option `compilerOptions.declaration` can consider to be removed.
-2. In `package.json`, NPM script `scripts.prepack` can consider to remove.
+2. In `package.json`, NPM script `scripts.prepack` and file `.npmignore` can consider to be removed.

 For library project:
-1. In `tsconfig.json`, option `compilerOptions.sourceMap` can consider to remove.
+1. In `tsconfig.json`, option `compilerOptions.sourceMap` can consider to be removed.